gpotter2/scapy-rpc/midl-to-scapy/idl/README.md

 ### idl

 - `builtins`: Modules included in the RPC documentation
-- `win`: IDL of interfaces for Windows Protocols
+- `win`: IDL of interfaces for Windows / Exchange / Sharepoint Protocols
-- `sharepoint`: IDL of interfaces for Sharepoint Protocols
-- `exchange`: IDL of interfaces for Exchange Protocols